07 Nov Stress + Weight Gain

 Stress, weight gain and the thyroid

 Your thyroid gland controls how we use our food for energy and a lot of what we think of as our “metabolism.”
-There are certain thyroid hormones that need to be converted, and stress interferes with the conversion of some of these hormones.
+There are certain thyroid hormones that are converted in the gut and the liver, and stress/cortisol interferes with the conversion of these hormones.

-When your thyroid hormones aren’t converting efficiently, weight gain is usually a byproduct of that.
+When your thyroid hormones aren’t converting efficiently, your metabolism essentially “slows down” so you can conserve energy.
+Weight gain and extreme fatigue are usually indicators that your thyroid may not be working optimally.
 This is one way in which stress can lead to weight gain.

 Stress, weight gain and reproductive hormones